touunix/integrated_circuit_management/README.md

 ### AMD user

-Mentioned user has assigned role `Customer`, so that user can perform actions like:
+The mentioned user has assigned the role `Customer` so that the user can perform actions like:

 - create order -> `POST /api/orders`
 - find product by ID -> `GET /api/products/:id`
 - find all products -> `GET /api/products`

-With saved authorization token from logging stage do following actions:
+With the saved authorization token from the logging stage do the following actions:

 - In the Authorization section, select `Type` Bearer Token and enter `Token` generated at the login action